intuitivecomputing/ChatGPT-Alexa-skill/README.md

 As of April 3, 2023: if OpenAI API takes longer than 8 secs to respond the Alexa skill times out and you get a response " There was a problem with the requested skill's response".
 Working on it to fix it.

 ## Creating Routine on Amazon Echo
-to invoke chatGPT more naturally
+to invoke chatGPT more naturally...

 Due to limitations of invocation naming conventions, I use Alexa routine to invoke/open the chatGPT skill more naturally:
 On your Alexa app on the phone, create a routine: More -> Routines -> + ..
 1. Set routine name chatGPT.